matthieuauger/matth-dev/src/pages/posts/leadership.md

 ---
 Leadership is quite a difficult notion to apprehend.

 When you ask people what a leader is, some will tell you "_It's when, at lunch time, you look for a place to eat and someone guide the group to a destination_".
-In my company, there is another definition: leadership is defined as "_The ability to bring long-lasting change_".
+In my company, leadership is defined as "_The ability to bring long-lasting change_".

 Jesus was a leader.
-He brought massive change in the world with billions of followers, and many years after he died, christianity still exists.
+He brought massive change in the world with billions of preachers, and many years after he died, christianity still exists.

 Steve Jobs was a leader.
 He brought ground-breaking innovation in the music and mobile landscape with his iPod and iPhone.
 Years after, this change is still there in our societies.